dootss/python-minesweeper/README.md

 # python-minesweeper

 A clean, smooth, and aesthetic Minesweeper game implemented in Python using tkinter.
 This project relies solely on Python's base modules, requiring no additional dependencies beyond a standard Python installation.
+Made with the intent of looking nice and being easy to setup & play.

 ## Features